a-rahimi/efield/simulator.md

 V=0$ subject to the constraint $V(x)=V_0(x)$ whenever $x$ lies on a conductor, and $V_0(x)$ is the specified potential of conductor.
 Here $\Delta$ is the Laplace operator, which sums the second derivative of $V$ across each dimension.
-This is a differential equation with boundary constraints, and the are many ways to solve this equation.
-The simulator converts this to a variational problem, which it solves using a least squares solver.
+This is a differential equation with boundary constraints.
+There are many ways to solve this equation.

+Instead of solving the Poisson equation directly, the simulator first converts it to a variational problem.
+Under this formulation, the simulator searches for a potential function that has the lowest possible energy, yet still satisfies the boundary conditions.
+To find such a function doesn't require us to grid the space, or peek at every point in space to check the Laplacian.
+Instead, computing this energy requires computing an integral, which we can compute exactly in closed form.
+We can also minimize this integral without gridding the space.

 ## Variational Formulation